Buddha's birthday is a national holiday in many Asian countries and falls on the "full moon day" in the lunar months of April or May.

 Siddhartha Gautama (c.
 BCE 563–480) was a wealthy Nepalese prince.
 He lived a luxurious, but sheltered, life within the royal court until age 29.

 The prince was curious about the lives of ordinary folk, which prompted the prince to venture outside the palace, where the prince observed much unhappiness and suffering.
 From his experiences, he found "enlightenment" at the age of 35 and became The Buddha, whose enlightenment became the source of wisdom that is applied in the practice of modern Buddhism.
-The Buddha in parade The Buddha spent the rest of his life teaching others the path to enlightenment.
+The Buddha spent the rest of his life teaching others the path to enlightenment.

 The Buddha's fundamental message may be interpreted to mean that our everyday behavior can be guided by the Four Noble Principles: